Ratul6969/Legally-Ai-Legal-Assistant/README.md

 # Legally-Ai_Legal_Assistant

 Legally is an AI-powered legal chatbot that provides instant legal advice for Bangladeshi peoples.
-It uses Mistral 7B as the base model and Google Translate API for language translation (English & Bangla).
+It uses Google Gemini API (English & Bangla).
 The application is deployed on Streamlit Cloud for easy access.

 # Technologies Used
-**AI Model: Hugging Face’s Mistral 7B**
+**AI Model: Gemini API**

-**Translation: Google Translate API (for translating responses between English & Bangla)**

 **Frontend: Streamlit (for the chat interface)**